jjwall/jjwall.github.io/writings/blog/2025/ludum-dare-57.md

     />
 </p>

+> <b>The Dungeon Kitchem and Dungeon Utility Room in the basement of Castle de Appelli.
+Please note the pipes.</b>

 With the unique architecture of this beautiful home—we had access to a plethora of sources for inspiration.

 I was quite adamant during the design phase of Friday that if we didn’t feature pipes in our game—I was going to riot.